Cloudy with a Chance of Meatballs (film): Development

-On May 9, 2003, a year after establishment, Sony Pictures Animation announced its first animated slate, including Cloudy with a Chance of Meatballs, a film adaptation of the book of the same name.
+On May 9, 2003, a year after its establishment, Sony Pictures Animation announced its first animated slate, including Cloudy with a Chance of Meatballs, a film adaptation of the book of the same name.
 The Brizzi brothers were brought to direct the film, with Wayne Rice adapting the screenplay.
 In 2006, it was reported that the film had been helmed by new directors and writers, Phil Lord and Christopher Miller.
 The duo said later that year that it would be a homage to, and a parody of, disaster films such as Twister, Armageddon, The Core, and The Day After Tomorrow.

 Story and script

 After a year working on the script, Lord and Miller were fired for story issues and replaced with new writers, who after a year were also fired.
 Lord and Miller were then re-hired in 2006.
 The two completely redid the script, this time with the creative input of their crew.
 The new draft had the protagonist as a failed inventor who wanted to prove himself to his town.
-The two were almost fired again after Amy Pascal, then-head of DreamWorks Animation, criticized the film for lack of story.
+The two were almost fired again after Amy Pascal, then-head of Sony Pictures, criticized the film for lack of story.
 Although the film succeeded on the comedic front in the animatic stage, Pascal cited the lack of an anchoring relationship in the film as a failure in the story telling.
 Unable to create new characters and environments to suit the new story demands, the two elevated the character of the tackle shop extra to be the protagonist's father, thereby creating the relationship Pascal had requested.
-The pair's experience on Cloudy taught them two valuable lessons: the power of creative collaboration and the importance of emotion in a story.